tagspaces/documentation/docs/extensions/url-viewer.md

+---
+title: URL Editor
+description: TagSpaces bookmark editor extension for opening browser bookmark files (.url, .webloc, .desktop) enabling TagSpaces as a tag-powered bookmark manager.
+---

-# URL Viewer
+# Bookmark Editor

-A TagSpaces extension allowing you to open URL files created from web browsers or bookmark managers.
+A TagSpaces extension allowing you to open and edit bookmark files created from web browsers or bookmark managers.

 ## Features